 He lived in Germany for a while but returned to live in Brighton in 1996 .
 He then contacted ‘Wooden Lion’ synth player, ‘The Cardinal Biggles’ and ‘Last Post’ guitarist Steve Bensusan and they formed ‘That Legendary Wooden Lion’ who released an album ‘Writing In A Skeleton Key’ in 2013.
 This is also available from the Wooden Lion Website or via Bandcamp.

-He still lives in Brighton and is finishing a new album ‘This House In Amber’.
+He still lives in Brighton and released his ‘solo’ album ‘This House In Amber’ in April 2017.

-A more detailed account, with many pictures from those periods, can be found on the Wooden Lion Website.
+A more detailed account, with many pictures from his various bands, can be found on the Wooden Lion Website.